smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # SCONE Signal Requirements for the mobile networks

-- SCONE protocol(s) MUST be application-client initiated to assist the network element to distinguish QUIC protocol versions with the explicit flow detection for any given SCONE enabled appication traffic.
+- SCONE protocol(s) MUST be client-application endpoint initiated to assist the network element with flow detection for any SCONE compliant

-- UPF/P-GW SHOULD send "throughput advice" and other metadata using on-path SCONE signaling to the client-application-endpoint based on subscriber data-plans.
+- application traffic.

 - Client-application endpoint MAY send acknowledgement receipt of throughput advisory signal from the network element using the SCONE signal.